 A commodity code determines levels of duty and tax that you’ll need to pay, plus lets you know whether you’re going to need an export licence.
 It is your responsibility to make sure all this is right, even if you’re using an agent.

-To export goods outside the EU (known as exporting to a ‘third country’), you need to submit an electronic declaration.
+To export goods, you need to submit an electronic declaration.

-To do this, you’ll need to register for an Economic Operator Registration Identification number and for the Customs Handling of Import and Export Freight system before making your export submission through the National Export System.
+To do this, you’ll need to register for an Economic Operator Registration Identification (EORI) number and access to the Customs Handling of Import and Export Freight (CHIEF) system before making your export submission through the National Export System.

 If you’re using a freight forwarder or commercial agent, they will handle this side of the process.

-Most goods exported to a third country can be zero-rated for VAT, but you have to make sure you register the sale on your VAT return, and make sure you can provide evidence that the goods have actually left the EU.
+Most goods exported to a third country can be zero-rated for VAT, but you have to make sure you register the sale on your VAT return, and make sure you can provide evidence that the goods have actually left Britain.